-2003-2004 Academic Year Come and meet Professor Gernot Gürtler, Director of the Innsbruck Program Wednesday, October 30, 2002 213 DEBARTOLO 7:00 PM Applications Available www/nd.edu/~intlstud Questions? - Weber.15@nd.edu Application Deadline: December 1, 2002 jazz musician
+2003-2004 Academic Year

+Come and meet Professor Gernot Gürtler, Director of the Innsbruck Program

+Wednesday, October 30, 2002

+213 DEBARTOLO

+7:00 PM

+Questions? - Weber.15@nd.edu Application Deadline: December 1, 2002

 NELLIE WILLIAMS/The Observer Wide receiver Arnaz Battle scrambles with the ball during Notre Dame's 21-14 victory over Air Force.
-Friday, November 1, 2002 LaFortune Ballroom Show starts at 8 pm, Free

-Eagles continued from page 24 led by senior captain and line-backer Vinny Ciurciu and junior linebacker Josh Ott.
-Ott leads the team with 58 tackles, while Ciurciu is second with 56.
+Friday, November 1, 2002 LaFortune Ballroom Show starts at 8 pm, continued from page 24 led by senior captain and linebacker Vinny Ciurciu and junior inebacker Josh Utt.
+Utt leads the team with 58 tackles, while Ciurciu is second with 56.
 The defense as a unit has allowed an average of only 20 points per game this season.
 Although the Eagles enter the game with six key players injured, Willingham said he expects Boston College to still present problems for the Irish.
 "I think it's a good enough football team even with some of the injuries that they faced and that the nature of the rivalry and the nature of this game and what it means to both schools kind of defies that wounded animal theory," Willingham said.
 "They will come in here to play great football, and we have to be prepared to play great football to match and exceed their energy level."
+Free Free

-Contact Joe Hettler at jhettler@nd.edu SMC Soccer Belles win three straight last week, face Calvin today By LAURA CORISTIN Sports Writer After losing three straight games, the Saint Mary's soccer team is back on the winning track.
+Contact Joe Hettler at jhettler@nd.edu SMC SOCCER Belles win three straight last week, face Calvin today By LAURA CORISTIN Sports Writer After losing three straight games, the Saint Mary's soccer team is back on the winning track.
 The Belles won all three of their matches over fall break, two of them shutouts.
 The Belles defeated Alma Oct.
 19 in overtime 3-2.
 The Scots' Angel Bushor scored an unassisted goal at the 56:10 mark of the second half to put Alma in front 1-0.
 Megan Karchon added to that margin, giving Alma a 2-0 lead when she redirected a throw-in into the net.
 It was Saint Mary's Jen Concannon who would provide the offensive spark for the match.
 The sophomore forward made two penalty kicks - at 75:48 and 88:35 - to send the game into overtime.
 Belles forward Wendy Irvin then scored the game-winning goal at 6:49 of the first overtime session.
 Three days later, the Belles went on the road to Olivet, where they shutout the Comets for the second time this season, this time by a score of 7-0.
 Concannon scored twice, while Shannon Artnak, Lauren Cortese, Shannon Greenwell, Emily Wagoner and Irvin all added one goal apiece for the Belles in the lop-sided victory.
 Saint Mary's recorded its second consecutive shutout Saturday, beating Kalamazoo College 4-0.
-Concannon again scored two goals for the Belles, while Irvin and freshman Carrie Orr each scored once. ach scored once.
-The Belles lost to Kalamazoo 3-1 earlier this MIAA. season.
+Concannon again scored two goals for the Belles, while Irvin and freshman Carrie Orr each scored once.
+The Belles lost to Kalamazoo 3-1 earlier this MIAA.
+The Belles will travel to season.
+4 - 0win was big "Today's game will be a don't think big one. ...
+We definitely we've beaten need to step up like we Kalamazoo did against Kalamazoo ." since our cap-Lynn [Taylor] has "The because tain said.